 Auditing

-Auditing in cybersecurity is a systematic and continuous security process that involves the rigorous examination and evaluation of an organization's information systems, operations, and control mechanisms.
+Auditing in cybersecurity is a systematic and continuous process of examining and evaluating an organization's information systems, operations, and control mechanisms.
 Its primary purpose is to verify compliance with established security policies, regulatory requirements, and industry best practices while proactively identifying vulnerabilities, security incidents, and operational inefficiencies.
-Through thorough analysis of security logs, system configurations, and activity records, auditing provides essential transparency into who accessed what resources, when, and how.
+By thoroughly analyzing security logs, system configurations, and activity records, auditing provides essential transparency into who accessed what, when, and how—reinforcing accountability and data integrity across the entire infrastructure.

-Within Identity & Access Management (IAM), auditing plays a critical role by meticulously scrutinizing user accounts, assigned permissions, access privileges, authentication events, and authorization decisions.
-This granular review ensures that user access aligns with the principle of least privilege, detects unauthorized access attempts, monitors privilege escalation, and tracks sensitive data usage across the infrastructure.
-As an ongoing security function, auditing delivers actionable intelligence for detecting anomalies, mitigating risks, enhancing overall security posture, and maintaining compliance with evolving cyber threats.
+Within Identity & Access Management (IAM), auditing plays a particularly critical role by scrutinizing user accounts, assigned permissions, access privileges, authentication events, and authorization decisions.
+This granular review ensures that user access aligns strictly with the principle of least privilege, detects unauthorized access attempts, monitors privilege escalation, and tracks the usage of sensitive data and resources.
+As an ongoing security function, auditing delivers actionable intelligence essential for detecting anomalies, mitigating risks, enhancing overall security posture, and maintaining compliance in the face of evolving cyber threats.